AnyFetch/developers.anyfetch.com/blueprint.md

 The `is_admin` flag can only be toggled by an admin.

-> * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
+> * `401 ForbiddenScheme`: `Bearer` authentication used, but this endpoint can only be used with `Basic` scheme.
 > * `403 Forbidden`: you are not an administrator on this account, and you can't update someone else.
-> * `401 ForbiddenScheme`: `Bearer` authentication used, but this endpoint can only be used with `Basic` scheme.
+> * `403 Forbidden`: you can't downgrade yourself, you need to remain an admin.
 > * `404 ResourceNotFound`: the user does not exist, or is not part of this company.
 > * `409 InvalidArgument`: `id` is not a valid id.